deepinx/deep-face-alignment/README.md

 ## Stacked Dense U-Nets for Face Alignment

 The Mxnet implementation of Jia Guo's work ``Stacked Dense U-Nets with Dual Transformers for Robust Face Alignment`` at [BMVC](http://bmvc2018.org/contents/papers/0051.pdf) or link at [Arxiv](https://arxiv.org/abs/1812.01936).
+The code is adapted based on an intial fork from the [insightface](https://github.com/deepinsight/insightface) repository.

 Some popular heatmap based approaches like stacked hourglass are also provided in this repository.